rodrigoayala31/Pathfinding-Visualization/README.md

 # Pathfinding-Visualization

-Python program implementing A* Algorithm
+Visualization of the A* Algorithm to find the shortest path between two nodes.

+Built using the pygame module.

 # How it works: